ibm-early-programs/node-red-contrib-sensor-rotation-to-phrase/README.md

 position. ie. After a Pitch of +45 a Pitch of -45 is expected.
 If something else is seen then that is seen as a new signal Pitch or Roll.

-Consequently the following will be detected
+Consequently the following will be detected.
 A +ve Pitch is the bow rising and a +ve Roll is the port rising

 | Pitch   | Roll     | Detected  |